Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Introduction

-Along these lines, we here focus on the specific case of Colombia, where an armed conflict has been present for over 50 years, causing more than 200,000 fatalities, until a peace agreement was reached in 2016.
-Throughout this period, a variety of interacting social and political factors have regionally led to internal migration and changes in livelihoods and land-use that are all related to the overall conflict \citep{armenteras2013national}.
-There is evidence that forest loss can be, at least regionally, attributed to the armed conflict \citep{castro2017land, landholm2019diverging}.
-At the same time, there are also arguments suggesting that the pressure on forests was partially reduced when armed conflict prevented logging \citep{davalos2016deforestation}, either directly (by demanding human resources) or indirectly (e.g., due to land-abandonment in the wake of local conflicts \citep{sanchez2012land, negret2017need}).
+Here, we focus on the specific case of Colombia, where an armed conflict has been present for over 50 years, causing more than 200,000 fatalities, until a peace agreement was reached in 2016.
+There is evidence that increased forest loss can be, at least regionally, attributed to the armed conflict \citep{castro2017land, landholm2019diverging}.
+At the same time, there are also arguments suggesting that the pressure on forests was partially reduced when armed conflict prevented logging \citep{davalos2016deforestation}.
 Most papers report evidence that both positive and negative impacts of conflict on forest loss may happen in parallel, depending on the local conditions \citep[e.g.,][]{sanchez2013consequences, castro2017land}.
-Latest evidence suggests, however, that forest loss has increased substantially after the initiation of the peace process in protected areas \citep{armenteras2019fires, clerici2020deforestation}.
 We believe that a purely data-driven approach can be a useful addition to this debate.

-In our analysis, we use a spatio-temporal dataset containing measurements of the following variables. \begin{itemize} \itemsep{0em} \item $X_{s}^t:$ binary conflict indicator for location $s$ at year $t$. \item $Y_{s}^t:$ absolute forest loss in location $s$ from year $t-1$ to year $t$, measured in square kilometers. \item $W_{s}^t:$ distance from location $s$ to the closest road, measured in kilometers. \end{itemize} Data are annually aggregated, covering the years from 2000 to 2018, and spatially explicit at a $10 \si{\km} \times 10 \si{\km}$-resolution.
+In our analysis, we use a dataset containing the following variables. \begin{itemize} \itemsep{0em} \item $X_{s}^t:$ binary conflict indicator for location $s$ at year $t$. \item $Y_{s}^t:$ absolute forest loss in location $s$ from year $t-1$ to year $t$, measured in $\si{\km}^2$. \item $W_{s}^t:$ distance from location $s$ to the closest road, measured in $\si{\km}$. \end{itemize} Data are annually aggregated, covering the years from 2000 to 2018, and spatially explicit at a $10 \si{\km} \times 10 \si{\km}$-resolution.
 We provide a detailed description of the data processing in Section~\ref{sec:conflict_cont}.